mlavi/calmbootcamp/udacity/hce/2/outline.md

 4. Lesson 4: multi-tier web application (LAMP)

+- Achieve self-service PaaS for a two tier web application based on LAMP stack
+  - Lesson 3: Calm automation for web application life cycle management
+  - Learning Objectives:
+    1. Understand multiple service blueprint life cycle: development, test, clone, publish.
+    2. Create a Calm blueprint to automate the configuration, deployment, restarting of a web server on a Linux VM leveraging the Task Library.
+    3. Configure workload capacity choice with blueprint application profiles
+    4. Configure a simple, one page web PHP application in the document root.
+  - Lesson 4: Calm orchestration for database application life cycle management
+  - Learning Objectives:
+    1. Augment a web server blueprint to add a database server on a Linux VM.
+    2. Orchestrate the deployment and configuration of the database server with SQL, tasks, and macros.
+    3. Add a custom action to change a database user password, publish and test the blueprint for PaaS self-service.
+    4. Update the web application to read and write to the database.

     -   Lesson learning objectives:

         -   Add a database and load balancer to the blueprint to manage a three tier web application lifecycle and variable population